espresso3389/dart_reader_writer_lock/README.md

 # NOTE

-This package has serious issues on its design and discontinued now.
+This package has serious issues on its design and it is discontinued now.
 Please don't use it.

 # reader_writer_lock